Can you bend extrusions after powder coating?

 Chipping

-Aluminium Bending is a very manual process, and can be somewhat rough on the sections at times.
-If the pre-coated section were to be bend as is, it is highly likely that chips or scratches would occur on the powder coat.
-To counter this, special films and coatings can be used to protect the surface from damage.
-With these precautions in place, it is possible to bend powder coated aluminium extrusions without damage to the finish.
+Aluminium Bending is a very manual process.
+It can be somewhat rough on the sections at times.
+When the pre-coated section were to be bend as is.
+It is highly likely that chips or scratches would occur on the powder coat.
+To counter this, you can use special films and coatings to protect the surface from damage.
+With these precautions in place, you can bend powder-coated aluminium extrusions.
+This ensures no damage to the finish.

 These risks have been mitigated during our machine design process as our aluminium bending machines have been developed to be as gentle as possible on the surface of the section during the bending process.

-If you have questions regarding bending powder coated sections or about bending aluminium in general, please get in touch.
+If you have questions regarding this sections or about bending aluminium in general, please get in touch.